Twelve (2010 film): Release

 Twelve premiered at the 2010 Sundance Film Festival.

 The film opened on August 6, 2010, and earned a domestic total of $183,920 in a release of a mere two weeks.
 The film grossed $2,299,357 in foreign territories, adding up to $2,483,277.
 Based on an estimated $5 million budget, the film is a box office bomb.

 Critical reception

-The film received largely negative reviews, currently holding a 3% rating on review aggregator website Rotten Tomatoes, based on 30 reviews.
+The film was panned by critics, currently holding a 3% rating on the review aggregator website Rotten Tomatoes, based on 29 reviews.
+The site's critical consensus reads: "As pretentious as it is hopelessly clichéd, this Twelve is closer to zero."
 On Metacritic, the film has a 22/100 rating based on 13 critics, indicating "generally unfavorable reviews".

-The film has been referred to as "the worst movie in the history of Sundance".
+A 2010 Gawker article asked if it was "the worst movie in the history of Sundance."
 In his review in The New York Times, Stephen Holden writes:

 Home media

-The film was released on DVD on December 28, 2010.
+The film was released on DVD and Blu-ray on December 28, 2010.